JuliaGraphics/Luxor.jl/docs/src/howto/animation.md

 3 Define one or more Scenes that call these functions for specific frames.

-4 Call the `animate(movie::Movie, scenes)` function, passing in the scenes.
-This creates all the frames and saves them in a temporary directory. `ffmpeg` can build an animated GIF from the frames.
+4 Call the [`animate()`](@ref) function, passing in the movie and the scenes.
+This creates all the frames and saves them in a temporary directory.

+You can use the `creategif = true` option to make an animated GIF.
+But if you want to generate many thousands of frames, you might want to keep the `creategif` option set to the default value of false, and build the animation later.

 ## Example